-Looking at the novels as puzzles, I think that seven Poirot Golden Age novels would get into my Christie ‘top ten’, namely (in publication order):
+I said then that, looking at the novels as puzzles, seven Poirot Golden Age novels would get into my Christie ‘top ten’, namely (in publication order):

 - The Murder of Roger Ackroyd